nasa/HDTN/README.md

 CMAKE_CXX_FLAGS_RELEASE:STRING=-03 -DNDEBUG -fPIC

 #### ARM Platforms
-HDTN has been tested on various ARM platforms such as the Raspberry Pi, Nvidia Jetson Nano.
+HDTN has been tested on various ARM platforms such as Raspberry Pi, Nvidia Jetson Nano and an Ampere Altra Q64-30 based server.
 To build HDTN in a native ARM environment add the `-DCMAKE_SYSTEM_PROCESSOR` flag to the cmake command.
 This flag removes x86 optimizations and the x86 unit test.
 Shared libraries are disabled for ARM builds by default.

 - cmake .. -DCMAKE_SYSTEM_PROCESSOR=arm